kedro-org/kedro/docs/source/visualisation/kedro-viz_visualisation.md

 ## Visualise layers

-By convention, a [pipeline can be broken up into different layers](../resources/glossary.md#layers-data-engineering-convention) according to how data is processed, which makes it easier to collaborate.
+By convention, a [pipeline can be defined as having different layers](../resources/glossary.md#layers-data-engineering-convention) according to how data is processed, which makes it easier to collaborate.

 For example, the [data engineering convention](../faq/faq.md#what-is-data-engineering-convention) labels datasets according to the stage of the pipeline (e.g. whether the data has been cleaned).